 As a consequence of being able to get out and about on a regular basis, Andy has captured some of the wonderful landscapes and light on camera.
 His photographs are well received on social media and some have been used in other media such as magazines and television.
 He doesn’t regard himself as a professional photographer, more of a very keen enthusiast.

 “I am very lucky being able to earn my income from passions which many people see as hobbies -walking, painting and photography.
-It’s not easy but for me, quality of life beats money.”
+It’s not easy but for me, quality of life beats a big pot of money.”